cjshmyr/OpenRA/mods/ss/README.md

 # Sole Survivor

 ### About
-This is an attempt to document the gameplay and technical details behind the C&C game known as Sole Survivor.
-Sole Survivor is unlike other C&Cs at the time -- rather than establishing a base and buiilding up forces, the played controlled a single unit of choice among dozens of other players in an online setting.
+This is an attempt to document technical details behind C&C as Sole Survivor.
+The gameplay differed from traditional RTS games at the time -- rather than establishing a base and buiilding up forces, the played controlled a single unit among dozens of other players in an online setting.
 The game modes varied, favoring more deathmatch-style or objective based gameplay.
 The player's unit will encounter crates along its path containing upgrades - or danger - as you wage war with allies and enemies.
 The SS universe is that of Tiberian Dawn's, as the game's assets are almost entirely composed of the original C&C's

 The original SS at this point in time simply cannot be played online, even though there have been a attempts by others to create a dedicated server, it hasn't happened.
 The largest amount of resources we have right now for SS is purely from the files, the Offline Practice mode within SS, videos, pictures, and reasonable conjecture from people.